hathibelagal-dev/instantpolyglot/docs/eng/Welsh.md

 ### Articles

-Welsh has no indefinite article equivalent to English "a" or "an".
-The definite article "the" is **y** before consonants and **yr** before vowels:
+Welsh has no indefinite article equivalent to English “a” or “an”.
+The definite article “the” is **y** before consonants and **yr** before vowels:

 - **y ci** (the dog)
 - **yr afon** (the river)